-- 16.1 Before denying a reasonable accommodation request, the DO must have the decision reviewed by the OCC. - 16.2 A written denial memorandum must be provided to the individual requesting the accommodation as soon as the DO determines that a reasonable accommodation will be denied.
+- 16.1 A written denial memorandum must be provided to the individual requesting the accommodation as soon as the DO determines that a reasonable accommodation will be denied, but not more than 20 business days after receiving the request.
 The DO should not delay the issuance of the denial memorandum.
-The DO may use the format provided in Attachment D. - 16.3 Where the DO has denied an accommodation request but offered to make a different one in its place, the denial notice should explain both the reasons for the denial of the accommodation request and the reasons that the DO believes the chosen accommodation will be effective.
-The DO may use the format provided in Attachment E. - 16.4 Reasons for the denial of a request for reasonable accommodation must include specific reasons for the denial and may include the following: - 16.4.1 Why the requested accommodation would not be effective. - 16.4.2 Why medical documentation was deemed inadequate or not specific enough, or because the documentation is not from a qualified medical provider. - 16.4.3 How the requested accommodation would require the lowering of a performance or production standard. - 16.4.4 The requested accommodation would require the removal of an essential function. - 16.4.5 Why providing the requested accommodation would result in undue hardship.
-Before reaching this determination, the DO must have explored whether other effective accommodations exist that would not impose undue hardship and therefore can be provided. - 16.5 The written notice of denial must also inform the individual of their appeal rights, that they have the right to file an EEO complaint, and may have the right to pursue Merit Systems Protection Board (MSPB) and/or union grievance procedures.
+The DO may use the same format provided in Attachment D. - 16.2 Where the DO has denied an accommodation request, but offered to make a different one in its place, the denial notice should explain both the reasons for the denial of the accommodation request and the reasons that the DO believes the chosen accommodation will be effective.

+- 16.3 Reasons for the denial of a request for reasonable accommodation must include specific reasons for the denial and may include the following: - 16.3.1 Why the requested accommodation would not be effective. - 16.3.2 Why medical documentation was deemed inadequate or not specific enough, or because the documentation is not from a qualified medical provider. - 16.3.3 How the requested accommodation would require the lowering of a performance or production standard. - 16.3.4 The requested accommodation would require the removal of an essential function. - 16.3.5 Why providing the requested accommodation would result in undue hardship.
+Before reaching this determination, the DO must have explored whether other effective accommodations exist that would not impose undue hardship and therefore can be provided. - 16.4 The written notice of denial must also inform the individual of their appeal rights, that they have the right to file an EEO complaint, and may have the right to pursue Merit Systems Protection Board (MSPB) and/or union grievance procedures.
 The notice must also explain the Bureau's procedures available for ADR.
-Guidance for interactive discussions with the employee on options available after a non-accommodation determination is made is provided in Attachment K.

-17.0 TIME FRAMES FOR PROCESSING REQUESTS AND PROVIDING REASONABLE ACCOMMODATIONS and provide the accommodation immediately but not more than 20 business days of receiving the request.
+17.0 TIME FRAMES FOR PROCESSING REQUESTS AND PROVIDING REASONABLE ACCOMMODATIONS